eitanben/phase-0-tracks/version-control/git-definitions.md

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
-Why is it useful? is a way to control changes made to a script.  it is very useful when the script is not producing the results required.  a programmer can have a look at the last change of that script. good for maintenance.
+Why is it useful? is a way to control changes made to a file.  it is very useful when the file is not producing the results required.  a programmer can have a look at the last change of that script. good for maintenance.
 * What is a branch and why would you use one? a branch is pointer to a future commit.  it is a new instance (sounds like), its used to make changes to a script.
 * What is a commit?
 What makes a good commit message?